 13. Canada Election Act

-The intention behind the legislation was, firstly, the first factor was that the Canadian government did not want to mirror the actions of the American government in denying African-Americans the right to vote.
+The intention behind the legislation was, firstly, the first factor was that the Canadian government did not want to mirror the actions of the American government in denying African Americans the right to vote.
 The second was the newly introduced Canadian Bill of Rights made reference to non-discrimination.
-And the last one was a step that was seen towards decolonization and increased autonomy for Indigenous communities.
+The last one was a step that was seen towards decolonization and increased autonomy for Indigenous communities.

-Until 1985, a First Nations woman marrying a non-First Nations man was automatically enfranchised, similarly any children that she may bear.
+Until 1985, a First Nations woman marrying a non-First Nations man was automatically enfranchised, similarly, to any children that she may bear.

-So, this was the whole story of how women got voting rights in Canada and when would women vote in Canada after putting in a lot of effort for gaining their rights.
+So, this was the whole story of how women got voting rights in Canada after putting in a lot of effort for gaining womenโs rights in upcoming provincial and federal elections.